-As illustrated in the preceding table, our consolidated gross margin increased by 100 basis points in 2009.
-Our acquisitions lowered gross margin by approximately 10 basis points.
-Although moderating, we also continue to experience inflationary cost pressures for fuel, energy, commodities and employee benefits.
-During the year, higher costs, including increased investment in up-front costs recorded in COGS, were more than offset by savings from cost reduction initiatives and price increases.
-Our selling, general and administrative (SGA) expense as a percentage of net sales increased slightly due to higher up-front costs of \$17 million recorded in overhead as well as an increase in advertising spend.
+Our consolidated gross margin increased by 100 basis points in 2009.
+Acquisitions lowered gross margin by approximately 10 basis points.
+We experienced inflationary cost pressures for fuel, energy, commodities and employee benefits.
+During 2009, higher costs, including increased investment in up-front costs recorded in COGS, were more than offset by savings from cost reduction initiatives and price increases.
+Our SGA expense as a percentage of net sales increased slightly due to higher costs for cost reduction initiatives of \$17 million recorded in overhead as well as an increase in advertising spend.